RenderKit/oidn/doc/api.md

 enabled.
 However, this may interfere with the application if that also sets the thread affinities, potentially causing performance degradation.
-In such cases, the recommended solution is to either disable setting the affinities in the application or in Intel Open Image Denoise, or to always set/reset the affinities before/after each parallel region in the application (e.g., if using TBB, with `tbb::task_arena` and `tbb::task_scheduler_observer`).
+In such cases, the recommended solution is to either disable setting the affinities in the application or in Open Image Denoise, or to always set/reset the affinities before/after each parallel region in the application (e.g., if using TBB, with `tbb::task_arena` and `tbb::task_scheduler_observer`).